Airfryfeast

 Air Fryer Sesame Ginger Glazed Duck Breast

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Mar 30, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Mar 30, 2026 · Updated Jun 16, 2026

-Asian Fusion 25 mins air-fryer-friendlyhealthyeasygluten-freehigh-proteincrispsavorygourmetweeknight-dinner30-minutes-or-less
+Asian Fusion 25 mins air-fryer-friendlyhealthyeasygluten-freehigh-proteincrispsavorygourmetweeknight-dinner30-minutes-or-lessv2

 Juicy, crispy duck breast glazed with an irresistible sesame ginger sauce, effortlessly prepared in your air fryer.
 This healthy, gluten-free main course delivers a gourmet Asian Fusion experience in just 25 minutes.